New Year's cuisine

 Carp

-Carp is a food that is popular mainly in Yonezawa City, Yamagata Prefecture and Koriyama City, Fukushima Prefecture.
-In Yonezawa during the Edo period, Lord Uesugi Yozan, the 9th lord of the Yonezawa domain, began carp farming as a fishery resource to secure a valuable source of protein in the inland area, while in Koriyama during the Meiji period, carp farming began as a way to utilize reservoir ponds that became unnecessary after the completion of the Asaka Canal.
+Carpis a popular food ingredient mainly in Yonezawa City, Yamagata Prefecture and Koriyama City, Fukushima Prefecture.
+In Yonezawa, it is said that in the Edo period, Uesugi Yozan, the 9th lord of the Yonezawa domain, began carp farming as a fishery resource to secure a valuable source of protein in the inland area.
+In Koriyama, it is said that carp farming began in the Meiji era as a way to utilize reservoirs that became unnecessary after the completion of the Asaka Canal.

 Braised carp (Yamagata Prefecture)